francescovannoni/BlockchainSneakersAuthentication/README.md

 ### Usage

-Let's explain how to use the system.
+Let's explain how to use the system:

 * ```BlockchainCode```: Contains the code used to implement the blockchain to authenticate.
 Just run blockchain.py to start working with it.
 * ```SmartContract```: Contains the scripts used to create, deploy, mine the NFT Smart Contract.